vrifftech/NeoSSF/README.md

 Stock `[SSFList]` patch generation is limited to KotOR SSF V1.1.
 NWN/NWN2 SSFs retain full native and interchange editing support, but their direct sound ResRefs are not representable by the KotOR patcher handler.

-## Shared game directories

-The wxWidgets application exposes **File > Open Game Directory**.
-Its submenu lists every saved game install from the shared `neoshared` settings store; selecting an entry opens that install root in the system file manager. **Manage Game Directories...** adds, renames, rescans, activates, or removes shared entries, and changes are visible in every Neo tool.

 ## Continuous integration